DrC0okie/HEIG_ARN_Project/README.md

 The architecture of our model is designed around MobileNetV2, that serves as the base model, pre-trained on ImageNet.

-We chose transfer learning because it offers some advantages for our problem.
+We chose transfer learning because it could offer some advantages for our problem.
 Firstly, MobileNetV2 has already learned to extract rich features from images, which can potentially be beneficial even though our domain (code images) differs from the original training domain (natural images).

 Transfer learning is particularly useful for problems with limited data, as it reduces the need for extensive training from scratch.
 Given that we only had 400 or 100 images per class depending on the experiment, training a deep neural network from scratch would likely result in overfitting and poor generalization.
 By starting with a pre-trained model, we could maybe achieve better performance with fewer data and computational resources.